Kane & Lynch: Dead Men: GameSpot controversy

-A 6/10 score by GameSpot was initially rumored to be responsible for the firing of editor Jeff Gerstmann.
-The controversy arose due to heavy and diverse advertisement of the game on the site, leading to suspicion that Eidos Interactive was able to influence GameSpot editorial decisions.
-Eidos advertisements with GameSpot were substantial and included GameSpot website visitors being able to mix trailers and pick a variation of Kane & Lynch-style theme, as well as traditional flash-based web ads.
-GameSpot denied that Eidos influenced the firing of Gerstmann at the time.
+After GameSpot editor Jeff Gerstmann gave the game a 6/10 review, pressure from Eidos Interactive, a major advertiser for the site, caused GameSpot's upper management to fire him.
+Initially, GameSpot responded to the resulting controversy by denying that Eidos influenced the firing.
 However, as of March 2012, the non-disclosure agreement that forced Gerstmann to withhold the details of his termination was nullified.
 Not long after, Giant Bomb (a site Gerstmann founded after leaving GameSpot) was being purchased by the same parent company as GameSpot, and that they moved their headquarters into the same building.
-As part of this announcement, Gerstmann confirmed that the firing was indeed related to threats of Eidos pulling advertising revenue away from GameSpot as a result of Gerstmann's poor review score.
+As part of this announcement, Gerstmann revealed that the firing was indeed related to threats of Eidos pulling advertising revenue away from GameSpot as a result of Gerstmann's poor review score, which was confirmed by GameSpot's Jon Davison.

 Sequel

 Eidos announced a sequel, titled Kane & Lynch 2: Dog Days.
 It was released in August 2010 on PC, PlayStation 3, and Xbox 360 to middling reviews, though it generally scored higher than the original Kane & Lynch.
+Dog Days opted for a guerilla style, handheld camcorder instead of the traditional, static third-person camera.
+The visual style also included a mid-1990's VHS tracking effect, along with a washed out color palette that gave the game a found footage look.

 A PlayStation Portable and Nintendo DS versions of Kane & Lynch title was in development during 2007, called Kane and Lynch Tactics.
 The game was never officially announced and it was cancelled for unknown reasons.

 Other media

 A film adaptation was in the works from Lionsgate.
 The script was written by Kyle Ward.
 Bruce Willis and Jamie Foxx had signed on for the role of Kane and Lynch respectively.
-The film was originally slated for a release in 2011 but delayed to 2013.
+The film was to be directed by F. Gary Gray and originally slated for a release in 2011 but delayed to 2013.
+It did not release in 2013, and no further release dates have been announced.

 A script sent to the game site Kotaku was reviewed, although it was a rough draft, and revealed that the character of Lynch was changed to a man with eloquent vocabulary with no psychotic tendencies.
 Since then it has been changed for rewrites and different directors.
 In November 2013, other actors Gerard Butler and Vin Diesel were in talks for the title roles with a script by Skip Woods and Kyle Ward and produced by Adrian Askarieh and Daniel Alter.
-The film was to be directed by F. Gary Gray, who previously directed Butler in Law Abiding Citizen and Diesel in A Man Apart.

-As of 2023, there has been no update, and can be assumed any adaptation has long been cancelled.

 In May 2010, IO Interactive announced a deal that would see a comic version of Kane & Lynch published under the DC Comics imprint WildStorm.
 The storyline is "not for the faint-hearted" and explores the duo's criminal past, written by Ian Edginton and illustrated by Chris Mitten, with cover art by Ben Templesmith.